 Your survey responses may be collected, stored or processed by our affiliated companies or non-affiliated service providers.
 They are contractually bound to keep any information they collect and disclose to us or we collect and disclose to them confidential, and must protect it with security standards and practices that are equivalent to our own.

 In addition to keeping your survey responses confidential, we will never sell, share, rent or otherwise intentionally transfer your name, address, telephone number or e-mail address to our clients, other market research companies, direct marketing companies or anyone else.

 The only exceptions when we may disclose your personal information or survey responses to third parties are as follows:

 - You request or consent to sharing your identifying information and individual responses with the third parties for a specified purpose;

-- In accordance with the ESOMAR guidelines, we provide your responses to a third party who is contractually bound to keep the information disclosed confidential and use it only for research or statistical purposes;
+- In accordance with GDPR guidelines and the market research industry’s ESOMAR guidelines, we provide your responses to a third party who is contractually bound to keep the information disclosed confidential and use it only for research or statistical purposes;

 - In the rare but possible circumstance that the information is subject to disclosure pursuant to judicial or other government subpoenas, warrants, orders or for similar legal or regulatory requirements.

 No personal information is stored on any cookie that we use.
 Some of the cookies that we use on this site are required because they identify you as a valid member of our panel, and they protect access to your profile and account information.
 The privacy settings of your browser must be configured to allow cookies from (www.researchengine.org) or you may not be able to register or access the Members Area of this site.
 If you wish, you can adjust your browser’s privacy settings to delete cookies upon exiting web sites or when you close your browser.